Angular observables and branching ratio for $B_s\to \phi \ell^+ \ell^-$ decay: Numerical results

-The fourfold distribution in the $B\to\phi(\to K^+K^-)\bar \ell \ell$ cascade decay allows us to define a number of physical observables that can be measured experimentally.
-The observables available in the $B_s\to\phi\mu^+\mu^-$ decay \cite{Aaij:2015esa,LHCb:2021zwz} are the CP-averaged differential branching ratio $d{\cal B}/dq^2$, the CP-averaged $\phi$ longitudinal polarization fraction $F_L$, the forward-backward asymmetry $A_{FB}$ and the CP-averaged angular observables $S_{3,4,7}$ which can be related to the optimized observables $P_i$ \cite{Descotes-Genon:2015uva}.
-The CP asymmetries of $A_{5,6,8,9}$ \cite{Bobeth:2008ij} in the SM are induced by the weak phase from the CKM matrix.
-For $b\to s$ transitions, the CP asymmetries are proportional to ${\rm Im}(\hat\lambda_u)\equiv {\rm Im}(V_{ub}V^\ast_{us}/V_{tb}V^\ast_{ts})$ which is of the order of $10^{-2}$~\cite{Bobeth:2008ij}.
+The fourfold angular distribution in the cascade decay $B\to\phi(\to K^+K^-)\bar \ell \ell$ provides access to numerous physical observables.
+For the $B_s\to\phi\mu^+\mu^-$ decay \cite{Aaij:2015esa,LHCb:2021zwz,LHCb:2021xxq}, these include the CP-averaged differential branching ratio $d{\cal B}/dq^2$, the CP-averaged longitudinal polarization fraction $F_L$, the forward-backward asymmetry $A_{FB}$ and angular observables $S_{3,4,7}$.
+The latter are related to the optimized observables $P_i$ \cite{Descotes-Genon:2015uva}.
+In the Standard Model, the CP asymmetries corresponding to the observables $A_{5,6,8,9}$ \cite{Bobeth:2008ij} arise from the weak phase in the CKM matrix.
+Specifically, for $b\to s$ transitions, these asymmetries are proportional to ${\rm Im}(\hat\lambda_u)\equiv {\rm Im}(V_{ub}V^\ast_{us}/V_{tb}V^\ast_{ts})$, a parameter of order $10^{-2}$~\cite{Bobeth:2008ij}.